-With the Warrnambool Acquisition, the Company has established itself as the fourth largest dairy processor in Australia, processing approximately 10% of the entire milk production.
+The Company is the fourth largest dairy processor in Australia, processing approximately 9% of the entire milk production.
 The sale of its products manufactured in Australia is well balanced between the national and international markets.

 Through its Dairy Ingredients Division, the Company sells dairy ingredients produced by the North American divisions to the international market and the national markets in Canada and the US.
 In addition, the Dairy Ingredients Division sells to the international market certain cheeses produced by the North American divisions.